Sahara Scotland

 The caseworker will hold regular risk and case reviews until the client is safe, either in refuge accommodation or within their own accommodation.

-Psychological and/or emotional Abuse
+Psychological & Emotional Abuse

 Psychological and/or emotional abuse could involve name calling, constant criticism, threats to them, their family or pets and being put down in front of others.